 - How do you know the systems are working correctly?

 - What do you do to test 3G signal strength?

 - Do you have records of how the system has been performing?

 - What is your camera “up time” target and how do you measure it?

-Are there other questions you’ve come up with when looking for a solar powered security camera system?
+Have you come up with any other questions to ask about CCTV when looking for the right security camera system for your business?
 Let us know in the comments below.